JasonEtco/jasonet.co/src/pages/posts/github-workflows.md

 }
 ```

-Doing this makes the action way more extensible - you can have multiple workflows that use this functionality to open vastly different issues.
+Doing this makes the action way more extensible - you can have multiple workflows that use this functionality to open different issues.

 Another thing I want to call out is that the `args` field is, by design, very barebones.
 In [a Node.js action](/posts/building-github-actions-in-node) for example, the arguments are passed as an array through `process.argsv`.
 That's totally standard, but it'd be amazing to give users an even more targeted way of configuring your action.
-You can use tools like [**actions-toolkit**](https://github.com/JasonEtco/actions-toolkit#toolsarguments) (which uses [**minimist**](https://github.com/substack/minimist) under the hood) to parse arguments into something more specific, by using `--flag`s.
+You can use tools like [**actions-toolkit**](https://github.com/JasonEtco/actions-toolkit#toolsarguments) (which uses [**minimist**](https://github.com/substack/minimist) under the hood) to parse arguments into something more declarative, by using `--flag`s.

 ### secrets

 Need to interact with a third party API?
 Want to make requests directly back to GitHub's API?
 Well, those things often require secret credentials to be passed.
 Fortunately, GitHub has a method for passing secrets to actions via the `secrets` field.
-These can be set in the GitHub UI, and are stored per-repo - which means that no other repository will be able to read those secrets.
+These can be set in the GitHub UI, and are stored per-repo - which means that **no other repository will be able to read those secrets**.

 Let's take a look at a practical example.
 Here's a workflow that compiles a TypeScript project, then publishes the compiled version to NPM: